apiraino/apiraino.github.io/content/2018-12-19-call-for-2019-roadmap.md

 ### <a id="part_i"></a>First of all, the Community

-There a lot of take-aways after helping organizing a conference with +200 attendees, [11 talks by 12 speakers](https://twitter.com/RustFest/status/1071720864134168577), plus workshops, [Impl Days](https://rome.rustfest.eu/about_impl_days) aaaand a beautiful city to walk by night.
+There a lot of takeaways after helping organizing a conference with +200 attendees, [11 talks by 12 speakers](https://twitter.com/RustFest/status/1071720864134168577), plus workshops, [Impl Days](https://rome.rustfest.eu/about_impl_days) aaaand a beautiful city to walk by night.

 Where would I like the conferencing story to go?
 It's a bit like in a startup, where there can be experimenting, a rollercoaster where *you* decide the next move.
 There are basically three things I'd like to see evolving: